 Extensive research was done into the positive health effects of forest bathing and so the practice spread worldwide.
 Instead of bathing in water, you bathe in the healing atmosphere of the forest.
+It is an immersion in the forest environment.
 Forest bathing is proven to boost physical and mental wellbeing and build resilience.

 How does it work?

 I take you on a slow, gentle guided walk – stopping at regular intervals to guide you through a series of mindfulness-based exercises, helping you connect to the natural environment and ultimately to deepen the connection to yourself.
 We usually don't walk very far.

 People report after just ten minutes that they notice a heightened awareness of their surroundings.
 As the guide, I hold a safe space for participants’ process and self-reflection.

 I offer Forest Mind walks for individual, families and groups.
 I also bring Forest Mind practices into my outdoor coaching walks where it can be beneficial.
 It's a beautiful way to experience nature-based wellness and to deepen your sense of appreciation for the natural world.